 Small fruit trees in summer

-If you’re fond of growing kiwi in your garden, remember to tie the actinidia to a lattice and thin weaker branches out if they form too much of a tangle.
+If you’re fond of growing kiwi in your garden, remember to tie your actinidia to a lattice and thin weaker branches out if they form too much of a tangle.
 Use the trimmings to prepare cuttings from this prolific vine.
 You can set this off until September if your schedule is quite full already.